jqteh/oxhack2020/README.md

 **...?**
 **profit**

-*requires a mongodb database, and azure computer vision endpoint and auth key.
+*requires a mongodb database, and azure computer vision endpoint and auth key in a dot env